by Alex Vikoulov

 About the Author:

-Alex Vikoulov is a neo-transcendentalist, cosmist, singularitarian, evolutionary extrapolist, digital philosopher, futurist, founder of Ecstadelic Media, painter and media artist, essayist, author of the coming book "The Syntellect Hypothesis: Five Paradigms of the Mind's Evolution".
+Alex Vikoulov is a futurist, neo-transcendentalist, singularitarian transhumanist, evolutionary extrapolist, digital philosopher, founder of Ecstadelic Media, painter and media artist, essayist, co-author of the anthology "Is Reality A Simulation?", author of the upcoming book "The Syntellect Hypothesis: Five Paradigms of the Mind's Evolution".
 Graduated from Armstrong University, Berkeley, CA. Lives in Burlingame, California (San Francisco Bay Area).